roach-korea/ServiceProvider/README.md

 # ServiceProvider
 C++ Dependency Injection Model

-This C++ Service Provider project is designed to be as compatible as possible with the C# Service Provider interface, making it easy to use.
+This C++ Service Provider seamlessly integrates into your C++ projects, bringing the convenience of dependency injection to your development toolkit.
+It's intentionally designed to mirror the familiar C# Service Provider interface, ensuring a smooth transition for developers.

 ## IService
-C++ doesn't have the grand superclass, so every interfaces to be injected should inherit **IService** class.
+All interfaces intended for injection must inherit from the `IService` class, establishing a common ground for dependency management.

 ```c++
 class IHelloworld : public virtual IService {